Frequently Asked Questions by Students

 The answer is – it depends.
 It depends on what you mean by “help” and what that person or resource is doing for you.
 If they are helping you understand the content of the course, then that’s great.
 Or, they’re helping you become a better writer by teaching you writing skills, fantastic!
 But if that “help” looks like them doing any part of the assignment or test for you, then that’s where you cross the line from ethical to unethical.

-Read through some of the FAQs below for more help answering this question.
+Read through some of the frequently asked questions below for more help answering this question.

 Can I use artificial intelligence for school work?